-Given the recent widespread increase in medical cannabis legalization across the US, it’s certainly no surprise that CBD oil has seen a meteoric rise in both use and popularity over the last few years.
-And of course, given the fact that a few of its success stories have been covered by the likes of CNN, Forbes, and USA Today, the attention of millions have started to seriously turn onto this all-natural, 100% plant-based therapy.
+Recently, we have witnessed an increase in medical cannabis legalization across the United States.
+Therefore, it’s no surprise that CBD oil has also seen a meteoric rise in both use and popularity over the last few years.

-Admittedly, however, coming to terms with what exactly CBD oil is is no cake walk – especially if you’re a complete newcomer to the world of cannabis.
+However, understanding what CBD oil is poses a challenge, especially if you’re a complete newcomer to the world of cannabis.
 Is it marijuana?
 Is it hemp?
-(And what’s the difference between the two, if there is any?)
+What’s the difference between the two, if there is any?
 Is it safe to use?
 Is it effective?
 Is it legal?

 CBD (Cannabidiol) Hemp Oil: What Is It?

-As such, it’s generally regarded that CBD and THC are the most important active marijuana components, at least with regard to the effects that they have on the human body.
-As you’ll see shortly, though, there are major differences between these two compounds — primarily in the fact that one of them (CBD) does not get you high.
+CBD and THC are generally considered the most important active cannabis components, at least concerning their effects on the human body.
+There are major differences between these two compounds — primarily because one of them (CBD) does not get you high.

 Is CBD Marijuana?

-Since CBD is simply an active chemical compound of the marijuana plant, it wouldn’t be correct to say that “CBD is marijuana” – it’s just a part of it.
-When most people think of marijuana, they think of regular “weed” that you would roll up into a joint and smoke to get high.
+CBD is an active chemical compound found in the marijuana plant.
+Therefore, it isn’t correct to say that “CBD is marijuana” – it’s just a part of it.
+When most people think of marijuana, they think of regular weed that you can roll into a joint and smoke to get high.
 This is NOT how CBD works.

 What Are the Effects of CBD?